Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 may choose to rescind their blessing, or perform a 10 Res.
 Project to make this effect permanent, either of which would allow them to bless a new target.

+### Worshipful Lackey Acquisition

+**Type:** Reflexive; Scene
+**Cost:** 1m

+The Solar’s presence alone is enough to summon a group of sycophants from any place that has at least a village-sized population.
+These lackeys become enthralled by the Solar, and are willing to do nearly anything for them.

+The Solar can use these impromptu worshipers to gain a Group Defense bonus (+2 Resolve), or may command to perform an Inconvenient task without a need for a roll.

+The individuals of the group, while denizens of the area, rarely have any special access, knowledge, or social stature that would be useful to the Solar, aside from what is common knowledge among the populace.

 <div class="power_category">Greater</div>